Telemedicine App Development

 Planning, Sourcing and Costs

-Telemedicine App Development In Brief
+Telemedicine Software Development in Brief

-The development of a telehealth app may take around 4-8 months including steps like requirements engineering, project planning, UX and UI design, MVP development and launch.
-The project requires a team of a project manager, a business analyst, a regulatory consultant, UI and UX designers, front-end and back-end developers, QA and DevOps engineers.
-Telemedicine app development cost ranges from $150,000 to $250,000+ and depend on the telehealth software type, the complexity of features, user roles, performance requirements, data storage capacity, integrations, etc.
+The development of a telehealth app may take around 4-8 months, which includes the time needed for requirements engineering, project planning, UX and UI design, MVP development and launch.
+You will need a team comprising of a project manager, a business analyst, a regulatory consultant, UI and UX designers, front-end and back-end app developers, QA and DevOps engineers.

 Telehealth Solutions ScienceSoft Implements